 ‘Sel Lipi’

-Three documents written in Brahamin inscription belonging to a century Before Christ have been found while exploring the vicinity of the caves around Sri Sankhapala Raja Maha Viharaya.
-These have been published by the Archaeological department before.
+Three documents written in Brahmin inscription belonging to a century Before Christ have been found while exploring the vicinity of the caves around Sri Sankapala Rajamaha Viharaya.
+These have been published by the Archaeological Department before.

 Following is the inscription which is cared just below the Repledge (Katarama) of Cave No: l